arielsanchezmora/vDocumentation/README.md

 and click Y or A

-Adding vDocumentation
+##Adding vDocumentation

 vDocumentation are powershell modules as well, but are not yet in the PowerShell Gallery, so we can't use the Install-Module command.
 For now, use this manual process:

-  1 Download the folder and files inside vDocumentation.
+  1 Download the two files inside the vDocumentation folder.
-  2 Browse to the %USERPROFILE%\Documents\WindowsPowerShell\Modules and copy the files 3 Close all PowerShell windows
+  2 Browse to the %USERPROFILE%\Documents\WindowsPowerShell\Modules and copy the files inside a folder named vDocumentation 3 Close all PowerShell windows
   4 Launch PowerShell, you should be able to use the vDocumentation functions

-One method to copy the needed files from Github to your PC using PowerShell:
+##One method to copy the needed files from Github to your PC using PowerShell:

 Execute these lines in a PowerShell window that is in your home directory (tested with PS 5)

+mkdir Documents\WindowsPowerShell\Modules\vDocument

 (new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/arielsanchezmora/vDocum
 entation/master/powershell/vDocument/vDocument.psd1") > Documents\WindowsPowerShell\Modules\vDocument\vDocument.psd1